RTP Mobile Logo

 • Current and future role of minimal residual disease assessment in clinical decision-making for CLL

-MODULE 2: Emerging Role of BTK Inhibitors in Combination with Bcl-2 Inhibitors
+MODULE 2: Emerging Role of Bruton Tyrosine Kinase (BTK) Inhibitors in Combination with Bcl-2 Inhibitors — Dr Rogers

 • Mechanistic rationale for combining BTK inhibitors and venetoclax with and without anti-CD20 antibodies for CLL